-In our modern, electronic, fast-paced society where everything has to be done “yesterday” business owners can sometimes find themselves lost or buried under piles of monthly reports, balance sheets, and similar seemingly crucial routine tasks which soak up the last drop of energy a person might have.
+In our modern, electronic, fast-paced society where everything has to be done “yesterday”, business owners can sometimes find themselves lost or buried under piles of monthly reports, balance sheets, and similar seemingly crucial routine tasks which soak up the last drop of energy a person might have.
 While some try to accomplish all these tasks singlehandedly, seeing how they pile up is only exhausting and demotivating.
-Business owners have lately switched to Virtual Assistants, and the benefits come along.
+Business owners have lately switched to Virtual Assistants, and the benefits have come along.
 Virtual Assistant is a quite new profession with enormous potential.
 The internet is full of positive feedback from people who have already tried working with a Virtual Assistant, saying that this decision was a real game-changer for their business.
 Here are 10 main reasons why your business could benefit from hiring a Virtual Assistant.

-1. Lower recruitment and training costs
+Lower recruitment and training costs

-Think about all the times you had to hire a new person for your company: all those hours spent on selection, interviews, testing and later on training a new employee.
+Think about all the times you had to hire a new person for your company: all those hours spent on selection, interviews, testing, and, later on, training a new employee.
 This process is not only long but also expensive, even though you might just be searching for an assistant to cover some basic administrative tasks.
 Hiring a Virtual Assistant is much simpler.
 The companies offering VA services have a broad range of specialists with different working experience, and they can do most of the work for you by selecting the most experienced candidates nationwide or worldwide.
 It not only reduces recruitment costs but also results in lower staff turnover.

-2. No salary paid for breaks
+No salary paid for breaks

 When you hire an employee to work in an office for eight hours, Monday to Friday, you have to accept the fact that not all of that time will be spent on work-related tasks.
 With Virtual Assistants, it is a little bit different.
 As they usually work on an hourly basis, you don’t have to pay for lunch or coffee breaks, only for the actual time spent working.
-Before hiring your VA, count the monthly workload and set up a time tracking software for the payment at the end of the month.
+Before hiring your VA, count the monthly workload and set up a time-tracking software for the payment at the end of the month.

-3. No need for an office
+No need for an office

-4. No need to set up working tools
+No need to set up working tools

-While you might have to buy computer software for some specific tasks, this is it, what regards the work equipment.
+While you might have to buy computer software for some specific tasks, this is it, what regard to the work equipment.
 As Virtual Assistants work from a distance and you don’t have to prepare a working space, there is no need to buy a laptop, a phone, headphones, etc. You can be sure that your VA already has all the equipment he needs for efficient work.
-Some of the Virtual Assistant companies even require for applicants to send them a picture of their home office to make sure that a future VA is prepared for work.
+Some of the Virtual Assistant companies even require applicants to send them a picture of their home office to make sure that a future VA is prepared for work.

-6. You need an employee with an area of expertise
+You need an employee with an area of expertise

 Virtual Assistants are always available

 While office employees often work from 9 to 5, Virtual Assistants are very flexible and can work with projects in a different time zone.
 It is also easier to reach them if some unexpected tasks come up and it is urgent to accomplish them.

 You can pass the administrative tasks

 Your Virtual Assistant can manage the most basic things for you, such as deal with bookings or reservations, manage your e-mails, schedule appointments, handle social media, etc. These are easy tasks that sometimes eat up precious hours you could spend working on important projects, drawing new business strategies or simply getting inspired for new professional challenges.
-It is smart to leave yourself more time to accomplish some tasks and in this way guarantee the quality, and that is only possible by handing over part of the workload.
+It is smart to leave yourself more time to accomplish some tasks and, in this way, guarantee quality, and that is only possible by handing over part of the workload.

 You can relax

-There aren’t many people who perform well under pressure; most of us start fixating on simple tasks and procrastinating the crucial work.
+There aren’t many people who perform well under pressure; most of us start fixating on simple tasks and procrastinating on crucial work.
 Passing some of your workloads to someone else frees you from certain overtime work, which means that you will be able to relax, spend more time with your loved ones, develop as a professional or get a hobby.
 Even the best professionals in their fields need time to rest and recharge to be productive.

 Confidentiality is guaranteed

 There is no doubt that in our virtual civilization, there will be more and more people working from a distance.
 The most progressive companies are already using their services and counting the benefits.
-Think of this as a new stage of your enterprise’s development and hire your first Virtual Assistant today.
+Think of this as a new stage of your enterprise’s development, and hire your first Virtual Assistant today.